 Pre-accident photo of the Seacor Power, left, in the lifted configuration, alongside an offshore platform.
 (Source: Seacor Marine)

-During the meeting the NTSB’s board voted on the findings, probable cause and recommendations as well as any changes to the draft final report.
+During the meeting the NTSB’s board will vote on the findings, probable cause and recommendations as well as any changes to the draft final report.

 WHAT: A virtual NTSB board meeting on the capsizing of the Seacor Power.